Box-Robotics/ros2-ouster-tools/ouster_tools/doc/ptp_tuning.md

 identified in the PTP network.
 Specifically, they will use the MAC addresses of the ethernet adapters.
 So, let's resolve those.

-Our Linux host has a wired ethernet interace `enp0s31f6` with the IP address `192.168.0.92/24` bound to it.
+Our Linux host has a wired ethernet interface `enp0s31f6` with the IP address `192.168.0.92/24` bound to it.

 ```